xinyuecheung/xinyuecheung.github.io/_pages/research.md

 **Role.** First author (with Y. Miao).

-**Question.** Content moderation is usually evaluated as a technical classification problem.
-But when an LLM moderates speech, it is also enacting a governance choice.
-Whose harms get over-flagged, and whose get missed, when we change the policy framing in a prompt?
+**Question.** Content moderation is usually framed as a classification problem: how accurately can a model detect harm?
+But every moderation decision also enacts a governance choice, deciding whose speech is suppressed and whose harm is tolerated.
+When LLMs become the moderators, that choice gets quietly compressed into the prompt.
+Can changing the normative framing of a prompt, without touching the model, the data, or the rubric, systematically redistribute who gets over-flagged and who gets missed?

-**Approach.** Using the multilingual **RTP-LX** benchmark, I evaluated two instruction-tuned LLMs across English and Chinese under three prompt regimes — **control, speech-first, and security-first**.
-Model–human agreement was measured with weighted Cohen's κ, complemented by an analysis of the *direction* of errors (false positives vs. false negatives) across harm categories.
+**Approach.** Using the multilingual RTP-LX benchmark, I evaluated two instruction-tuned LLMs (Llama-3-8B-Instruct and Qwen2.5-7B) across English and Chinese under three prompt regimes: control, speech-first, and security-first.
+Weighted Cohen's κ measured ordinal alignment with human annotations; paired Wilcoxon tests captured within-item shifts; and a removal-oriented analysis tracked false-positive and false-negative rates by harm category.

-**Findings.** Moderation discrepancies are unevenly distributed across harm types: alignment is high for overt categories (e.g., toxicity) but weak for context-dependent harms (e.g., bias, microaggression).
-Critically, **policy framing systematically shifts the model's decision boundary** — speech-first reduces false positives, security-first reduces false negatives — effectively redistributing communicative risk across speakers and targets.
-LLM moderation is therefore not a neutral filter; it encodes the governance choices written into its prompts.
+**Findings.** Two results define the contribution.
+First, model–human alignment is highly uneven: strong on overt categories like toxicity and insult, near-zero on context-dependent ones like bias and microaggression, the very categories most consequential for marginalized speakers.
+Second, policy framing systematically moves the decision boundary along a Pareto frontier: speech-first reduces false positives at the cost of more false negatives; security-first does the opposite.
+There is no neutral setting.
+LLM moderation does not classify harm; it redistributes communicative risk according to whichever governance logic is written into the prompt.

-**Status.** Manuscript complete; submitted to AEJMC.
-Reframing for a journal venue in communication / AI ethics.
+**Status.** Submitted to AEJMC; reframing for a journal venue in communication / AI ethics.

 </div>